In the past, securing your web browsing history may have indicated that you were overly paranoid.

 Another benefit that Tor offers is access to .onion sites.
 This is a domain extension that is only accessible through Tor's browser.
 While many of the sites with these extensions offer illegal services, other privacy centered services also offer a secure connection through this service.

-It's important to understand the limitation of Tor.
-While it does an excellent job of shielding your web traffic, it doesn’t do much to prevent malware or viruses from entering your computer.
+While Tor does an excellent job of shielding your web traffic, there is an important limitation of this browser.
+Thing is, Tor doesn’t do much to prevent malware or viruses from entering your computer.

 You'll need to be just as careful using the Tor browser if you want to avoid downloading viruses or other malicious files.
 Also, while websites will not know your IP address, they may know that you're connecting through Tor.
-Some sites block access via Tor.
+And some sites block access for that.

 Also, because Tor reroutes all of your traffic through a variety of different servers, it naturally slows down your loading speeds.
 This can seem frustrating at first if you're used to a speedy connection.
 While the speed sacrifice is worth the extra privacy, it does pay to have a solid internet speed if you don't want your Tor usage to be mind-numbingly slow.